GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

-## New Employee Onboarding Process
+## New Customer Onboarding Process

 ### Lab 1.
 Create an Intake Task
 1. From the Alfresco home page, launch the Activiti App (Process Services) by clicking on the Activiti App hyperlink.